Lcbx/BytecodeLang/README.md

 ## What's this ?
 BytecodeLang (name is temporary) is a language i've been working on and off since mid-2018.
-It consists of a **stack-based VM in c++** and a **compiler in Python** ; a disassembler is developped concurrently to help debugging.
+It consists of a **stack-based VM in c++** and a **compiler in Python** (with no external libraries in either case); a few tools (an [assembly-like compiler](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/assembly_compiler.py), a [disassembler](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/disassembler.py) and a [vm simulator](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/vm_simulator.py)) are developped concurrently to help debugging.
-Right now it is at the "fancy calculator" stage.
+Right now it is at the "slightly smart calculator" stage.

-*note :*  to ensure that the bytecodes match between the compiler and vm, i use a script ([opcodes.py](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/opcodes.py)) that generates a c++ header file ([opcodes.h](https://github.com/Lcbx/BytecodeLang/blob/master/vm/opcodes.h)) based on the compiler definitions.
-In fact now it also generates the dispatch table for the interpreter using computed gotos ([core.cpp](https://github.com/Lcbx/BytecodeLang/blob/master/vm/core.cpp)).
+*note :*  to ensure that the bytecodes match between the compiler and vm, i use a [script](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/opcodes.py) that generates a [c++ header file](https://github.com/Lcbx/BytecodeLang/blob/master/vm/opcodes.h) based on the compiler definitions.
+In fact now it also generates the dispatch table for the interpreter using [computed gotos](https://github.com/Lcbx/BytecodeLang/blob/master/vm/core.cpp).

 ### Why c++ and Python?
 A language is supposed to be fast and efficient, but all software should be as simple and readable as can be.